 The kneecap ends up scraping the bones underneath the knee when the person moves the knee.
 The patella, or kneecap, is the largest “sesamoid” bone in the body, and it plays a crucial role in the bending and straightening of the knee.
 When there is a problem with the patella, the knee joint becomes unstable and movement becomes difficult and/or painful.

-Patellar pain syndromes can be caused by trauma, but are primarily due to anatomic or biomechanical conditions that are prone to “failure’ either in a bone or soft-tissue component.
+Patellar pain syndromes can be caused by trauma.
+But they are primarily due to anatomic or bio-mechanical conditions that are prone to “failure” either in a bone or soft-tissue component.
 That means there may be injured ligaments or injured tendons, which are actually part of the underlying problem and adding to the tracking issue.
 If these other soft tissue injuries are not treated, the knee will remain unstable, creating a negative cycle and resulting in significant impairment.

 Surgery is becoming more and more common for various knee conditions, and in some cases may be indicated.
 But unless a person is dealing with a fracture or a complete ligament rupture, a more conservative option should be considered.

-It is very possible that you have already tried various treatments, and even employed them over and over, but they continue to fall short in bringing you the relief and return to function and sport that you desire.
-Regenerative Orthopedics, on the other hand, can promote nonsurgical repair of the ligament, tendon, and meniscus, and have been utilized with positive outcomes for patellar pain syndromes like Chondromalacia Patella.
+It is very possible that you have already tried various treatments, and even employed them over and over.
+But they continue to fall short in bringing you the relief and return to function and sport that you desire.
+Regenerative Orthopedics, on the other hand, can promote non-surgical repair of the ligament, tendon, and meniscus.
+And have been utilized with positive outcomes for patellar pain syndromes like Chondromalacia Patella.